EttienneS/Arg/README.md

 # Arg

-*Arg* is a c# library to eliminate boilerplate command line and argument parsing.
+*Arg* is a c# library to help eliminate boilerplate command line and argument parsing.
 Arg is written in .net Standard to be compatible with both .net Core and .net Framework.

 ![alt text](https://raw.githubusercontent.com/EttienneS/Arg/master/icon.png "Arrrgg!")